microsoft/DeepSpeed/docs/code-docs/source/zero3.rst

 Modifying Partitioned States
 ----------------------------

 Sometimes, a user may want to modify parameters or optimizer states outside of the regular training loop.
 This is currently difficult in ZeRO training because of partitioning.
-To overcome that, DeepSpeed provides the following routines for modifying fp32 master parameters and the fp32 optimizer states.
+To overcome that, DeepSpeed provides the following routines for modifying the fp32 master parameters and the fp32 optimizer states.

 .. autofunction:: deepspeed.utils.safe_set_full_fp32_param